Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-event-listener.md

 ::: details **Boilerplate Reduction**

--  **Problem:** Manually managing event listeners in React components leads to verbose, repetitive and error-prone code with potential memory leaks.
+Manually managing event listeners in React components leads to verbose, repetitive and error-prone code with potential memory leaks.
+See the below implementation:

 ```tsx
 // ❌ Problematic approach which is redundant and verbose